TaskMasterErnest/taskmasterernest.github.io/content/posts/012-kubernetes-admission-controllers.md

 ---

 ### 2. Implementing the Mutation Logic
-In here is where we handle the request that was intercepted on its way to the API server, and then change its schema—to what is prescribed, and send it on its way again.
+Here is where we handle the request that was intercepted on its way to the API server, and then change its schema—to what is prescribed, and send it on its way again.

 For our specific example of using the Mutation Logic on a Pod, here is the way we define this: